Killjoy (musician)

-Killjoy DeSade (born Frank Pucci; November 4, 1966 – March 18, 2018) was an American musician, best known as the lead vocalist for the death metal band Necrophagia.
+Killjoy DeSade (born Frank Anthony Pucci; November 4, 1969 – March 18, 2018) was an American musician, best known as the lead vocalist for the death metal band Necrophagia.

 Career

 Pucci founded Necrophagia in 1983, which first dissolved in 1990.
 Shortly after Necrophagia's dissolution, he formed his solo band and released Compelled by Fear in 1990.
 Pucci reformed Necrophagia in 1997 with Phil Anselmo, and performed with the band until his demise.
-Pucci was the only original member in the group's current lineup.
+Pucci was the only original member of Necrophagia until the band's end.